I wasn’t really sure how to tackle Maryam on reading. I tried phonic with her, tried introducing rhyming; but she doesn’t look interested.

 I am in no way pushing this thing, not until she is ready.

-Until I introduced her to Watermelon ABC Matching with Dot Stickers, I was amazed she can complete all the uppercase and lowercase version!
+Until I introduced her to Watermelon Letter Recognition with Dot Stickers, I was amazed she can complete all the uppercase and lowercase versions!

 She even asked for more!

 Yeay for fun and engaging printables!

 This is a super simple and super low prep activity.
 Oh you definitely would love it!

 To use this activity, your kids would need to match the same letters.

 Oh let me share about the prep work first so that it will be easier to talk about how to play with this.